fsantanna/pingus/ceu/README.md

 end
 ]]

-Lexical lifetime never requires containers, allocation and deallocation, or manipulating references explicitly.
+Lexical lifespan never requires containers, allocation and deallocation, or manipulating references explicitly.
 In addition, all required memory is known at compile time.